Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 ### Honorable Mention:
 #### ![DD](https://azurlane.koumakan.jp/w/images/7/7c/CassinChibi.png "USS Cassin") ![DD](https://azurlane.koumakan.jp/w/images/c/c4/DownesChibi.png "USS Downes") [USS Cassin](https://azurlane.koumakan.jp/Cassin) & [USS Downes](https://azurlane.koumakan.jp/Downes)
-* Skill: When HP falls under 20%, heals 25% of max HP once per battle
+* Skill:
+  * Once per fight, restore 25% max HP upon falling under 20% HP.

 * Desc: "Cheap and inexpensive bubblewrap".
 >While their Kai does augment their DPS somewhat, it's fair to say that the star of the show is still their self-rescue skill and their pretty good base HP; therefore, if all you want are some ablative wounds for a more valuable unit or just something to stall with while the backline does all the work, there are no better options than a 0LB Cassin and Downes.

 #### ![DD](https://azurlane.koumakan.jp/w/images/d/dc/AmazonChibi.png "HMS Amazon") [HMS Amazon](https://azurlane.koumakan.jp/Amazon)
-* Skill: Increases experience gained by DDs by +18%.
+* Skill:
+  * +18% Exp gain for DDs.

 * Desc:
 >The first real DD to hit the seas, and boy does it show.
 Her barely combat-worthy statline and lack of any skill beyond the XP boost makes her a very poor candiate for Limit Breaks, and a very good candidate for 0LB shenanigans.

 #### ![DD](https://azurlane.koumakan.jp/w/images/f/f3/ShiranuiChibi.png "IJN Shiranui") [IJN Shiranui](https://azurlane.koumakan.jp/Shiranui)
+* Skill:
-* Skill: 30% chance to launch a second salvo on torpedo launch
+  * 30% chance upon launching a torpedo spread to launch a second one.

 * Desc:
 >One of the top DD choices for a 0LB min-cost farm fleet due to her high torpedo stat, low fuel usage, and chain torpedo skill.